Womanhouse: Rooms and installations

 Features a life-size doll replica of a bride, complete with veil and wedding dress, descending the stairs.
 She is fixed against the wall on the landing.
 Gauzy fabric adorns the walls and garlands of green and flowers encircle the bannister.

 Personal Environment – by Judy Huddleston.
 Intended by the artist to be "an entirely different world" that transcends the "established plane".

 Crocheted Environment – by Faith Wilding.
 Resembling a "primitive womb shelter", the room is painted black.
 Crocheted thread covers the wall, and a single light bulb illuminates from the ceiling.

 Leaf Room – by Ann Mills.
 A room with painted leaves.
 The leaves represent cycles; of seasons, life and feelings.
 They also functioned as symbolic “shields” for the artist, allowing her to both expose herself and hide at the same time.

 Leah's Room – by Karen LeCocq, Nancy Youdelman.

-Lea, a character based on the aging courtesan from Colette's novel Chéri, sits in a watermelon pink bedroom.
-The performance (performed by LeCocq) occurred continuously on a daily basis, and involved Lea applying makeup meticulously, then removing it, in an endless cycle to illustrate the pain of aging and the desperate process of trying to restore one's beauty.
+Léa, a character based on the aging courtesan from Colette's novel Chéri, sits in a watermelon pink bedroom.
+The performance (performed by LeCocq) occurred continuously on a daily basis, and involved Léa applying makeup meticulously, then removing it, in an endless cycle to illustrate the pain of aging and the desperate process of trying to restore one's beauty.

 The performance illustrates the high standards of beauty levied by the pressure of society for women to maintain at all cost.
 Léa makes continual efforts to keep the attention of a man as her beauty deteriorates with age.

 Personal Space – by Janice Lester.
 A bedroom that serves as the artist's personal fantasy, a room that only she can enter.
 The secret room acts as both a sanctuary and a trap.

 Painted Room – by Robin Mitchell.
 An otherwise white bedroom with painterly splashes of color on the walls and floor.

 Red Moon Room – by Mira Schor.
 A painting features a self-portrait of the artist and a rising red moon over rolling hills.